 Continuing Medical Education (CME):

-Physicians must participate in CME to maintain their board certification and stay current with medical advancements and practices.
+Physicians must participate in CME in order to maintain their board certification and, consequently, stay current with medical advancements and practices.

 Additional Requirements